 FASD Parenting Support Group

-First and Third Fridays of the month 12:30pm to 2:30pm @ Spirit of the Children Society Office
+First and Third Fridays of the month 12:00pm to 2:00pm Via Zoom

-For Indigenous parents, grandparents, and caregivers who are raising Indigenous children who have or may have a Fetal Alcohol Spectrum Disorder.
+For parents, relatives and caregivers who are raising Indigenous children who have or may have a Fetal Alcohol Spectrum Disorder.
 Please check our monthly calendar for the zoom dates.
 For more information please contact Reception.

 Child and Youth with Special Needs

 The Child and Youth with Special Needs Guide (CYSN Guide) will work with aboriginal children and youth ages 6-19, and their families by assisting them with the planning process, providing information and advice on service access and availability, coordinating referrals to other agencies, and ensuring that services are delivered in a proactive, responsive, and culturally appropriate manner.

 - Ensures that First Nations children living on and off reserve are not denied access to public services.

 - First Nations children 0-19 years of age

 - Have status or are eligible for status.